mikf/gallery-dl/docs/options.md

                                 500k or 2.5M)
-    --download-archive FILE     Record successfully downloaded files in FILE and skip downloading any file already in it --blacklist CATEGORIES      Ignore the given comma-separated category names or category:subcategory pairs when spawning
+    --download-archive FILE     Record successfully downloaded files in FILE and skip downloading any file already in it --date-before DATE          Process only posts created before this date given in ISO 8601 format or as Unix timestamp (e.g. '2025-10-31', '2026-01-09T15:30:00',
+                                '1767972600')
+    --date-after DATE           Process only posts created after this date.
+                                Stop extraction when an older post is encountered
+    --blacklist CATEGORIES      Ignore the given comma-separated category names or category:subcategory pairs when spawning
                                 child extractors for external URLs (e.g.